 The Ambassadors will also attend outreach talks to pupils and parents to promote mental fitness and produce a newsletter to include stories, interviews and mental health activities whilst raising awareness of signs and symptoms or poor mental health and other mental health problems.

-The Ambassadors have had their first meeting this week where they each bought an item that highlighted what helps them prevent and relieve stress.
+The Ambassadors have had their first meeting this week where they each brought an item that highlighted what helps them prevent and relieve stress.
 They have also been set fortnightly mental fitness related tasks.